Share these talks and lectures with your colleagues

 0:00

-Hi, my name is Mariano Torras.
+Hi.
+My name is Mariano Torras.

-I'm Professor of Economics at Adelphi University in New York.
+Adelphi University in New York.

-We are going to be doing a lecture series on macroeconomics.
+doing a lecture series

 In the last lecture,